david672orford/pocket-wiki/README.md

 ## TODO

-* History stored using Git
+* Commit changes to a Git repository
-* Images
+* Images and file attachments
+* Bug: if you save a new page with no text, viewing causes an internal server error

 ## Coding References